Lion's mane - Good for the brain?

 Lion's mane contains a range of B vitamins but also several minerals.

-Long-term traditional use
+Long-standing traditional use

 Does Lion's Mane Affect the Brain?

-Cognitive function, memory and focus:
+Cognitive function, memory and learning

 Nootropics